xgr-network/XGR/docs/xgr_testsuite_guide.md

 4. Add missing aliases manually with **+ Add New Signer**.
 5. Store the private key or seed encrypted.
 6. Unlock the alias for the required TTL.
-7. Confirm that no alias is shown as missing or locked.
+7. Confirm that no required alias is shown as missing or locked.

 A plan cannot be handed to Start Sessions if required aliases are missing or locked.